aneshas/eventstore/example/README.md

 After everything has been wired up you can run/deploy `ambar_projections` binary which exposes a single projection endpoint (`/projections/accounts/v1`) to be used with Ambar data destination.

+Set your data-destination username and password to `user` and `pass` respectively